MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 2.1.
 Introduction

 You use Projects to organize workloads in GCP.
-You use IAM to control who can do what.
+You use IAM to control `who-can do-what`.
 You use several interfaces to connect.
 Projects are the main way to group related resources, with common business objectives.
 The Principle of Least Privilege, to have as few privileges as possible to do their jobs.

 Customer managed vs. Google Managed security for the principle of least privilege.